1970/71 SEASON REVIEW

-City then lost their first home game of the season to Arsenal 2-0, but the loyal City fans were not certainly not disappointed a week later as the Citizens travelled to Old Trafford and humiliated Manchester United beating them 4-1, unfortunately the downside was an horrific broken leg suffered by Glyn Pardoe in a ‘tackle’ by George Best.
+City then lost their first home game of the season to Arsenal 2-0, but the loyal City fans were certainly not disappointed a week later, as the Citizens traveled to Old Trafford and humiliated Manchester United beating them 4-1, unfortunately the downside was an horrific broken leg suffered by Glyn Pardoe in a ‘tackle’ by George Best.

 City went on to score a further four goals without reply at Burnley a week later.